 There are lots of ways to confront and tackle a drug or alcohol problem.
 At Behavioral Rehabilitation Services, we know that to be successful as a rehabilitation center and to rehabilitate individuals who are addicted and provide them with permanent sobriety, you have to be able to afford them the luxury of taking part in multiple treatment programs and rehabilitation techniques.
 This is exactly how we operate at BRS.
 We pride ourselves in our willingness and our adherence to providing a highly skilled and varied treatment program that offers dozens of different rehabilitation programs and modalities to our clients so that we can guarantee that our clients will only get the best of the best when it comes to addiction treatment and counseling methods.

 BRS is also a highly exclusive, executive rehabilitation center.
 We feel it is important to ensure that a client’s stay with us is comfortable and pleasant as well as beneficial.
 Our approach takes place in a comfortable environment with pleasant amenities for after-hours enjoyment and a pleasant and aesthetic facility.
-We believe and have been proven in our history as a rehab center that addicted individuals respond best to not only a stellar rehabilitation program but also to a stellar rehabilitation facility to live in and an excellent, varied day-to-day schedule as well.
+We believe and have been proven as a rehab center that addicted individuals respond best to not only a stellar rehabilitation program but also an excellent, varied day-to-day schedule as well.

 At Behavioral Rehabilitation Services we offer the 12-Step program to our clients as just one of our many different rehab modalities and tracks, should they want to participate in it.
 We do not force it on clients who do not want it; rather it is just one of many different rehab techniques that one can pick from if they so desire it at BRS.
 The traditional method for beating drug and alcohol addiction has been for decades that of the Twelve Step Program.
 The 12-Step approach has been around for a long time and has shown itself to be a highly successful and beneficial methodology for beating addiction once and for all.
 The principle belief behind the twelve step approach is that those who are addicted to drugs and alcohol are powerless against their substance abuse problem and that they need the help of a higher power to be able to conquer their addiction crisis.